 After enduring pain, suffering, and exploitation during her trafficking victimization, she is now being charged with a crime.
 How is this justice?
 Sympathizing with her situation is not enough; we must act.

-So what is the Advanced Legislative Framework?
+So what is the advanced framework for the Report Cards on Child and Youth Sex Trafficking?
 It builds on the Protected Innocence Challenge state report card projects, identifying 40 key points of law, grouped into six issue areas, necessary under state law to provide a protective response to child and youth survivors of sex trafficking.
 All states now have a child sex trafficking law, and most states have made significant progress in providing laws that protect victims and hold perpetrators accountable; collectively, the country has made significant progress in those policy goals.
 However, little has been done to address and fund specialized services for victims or to adequately address root causes, including demand.

 In the meantime, please join us for the JuST LIVE!
 State Action.
 National Change webinar series, which will run throughout October free of charge for anyone who wants to learn more about how to effectively fight child and youth sex trafficking.
-The webinar series will align with the six new issue areas, illuminating some of the policies behind the Advanced Legislative Framework.
+The webinar series aligns with six issue areas that hang on an advanced legislative framework.